Australian Call Centre Industry Q4 2024 Call Centre Rankings

 Introduction

-ACXPA’s benchmarking initiative offers valuable insights into the performance of Australian call centres, providing a detailed analysis of the customer experience across a wide range of industries.
+ACXPA’s Australian Call Centre Rankings offers valuable insights into the performance of Australian call centres, providing a detailed analysis of the customer experience across a wide range of industry sectors.

-By focusing on these real-world interactions through the lens of a customer, the benchmarking initiative uncovers key challenges and identifies opportunities for growth and improvement.
+By focusing on these real-world interactions through the lens of a customer, the mystery shopping uncovers key challenges and identifies opportunities for growth and improvement.

 Key Metrics Defined:

-This public report focuses primarily on five key metrics that provide valuable insights into customer experience performance, just a fraction of the over 80+ metrics captured through our comprehensive benchmarking service.
+This free quarterly public report focuses primarily on five key metrics that provide valuable insights into customer experience performance, just a fraction of the over 80+ metrics captured through our comprehensive Contact Centre CX Benchmarking services.

 • Agent Mastery rankings reflects the soft skills and effectiveness of agents in their live interactions with customers.
 It is assessed across five core competencies—Engage, Discover, Educate, Close, and Energy—and 18 call-handling behaviours.
 These metrics are designed to correlate directly with improved customer satisfaction and better business outcomes.